rajatgirotra/study/cpp/CPP_NEW/iostreams/0_README.txt

 cerr and clog is same except that clog is buffered and cerr is not buffered by default.

-Also cin and cout are tied i.e. they are synchronized.
+Also, cin and cout are tied i.e. they are synchronized.
 If you read anything from cin, then first cout is flushed().

 The reason to choose shift operators for streams (<< and >>) is because it has lower precedence than other operators so it is easy to write code like cout << a+b*c, and the expression a+b*c is evaluated first, otherwise we would need to parenthesize everything.